bairblog/bairblog.github.io/_posts/2021-01-04-successor.md

 </p>

 <p>
-    On first glance, this looks like a standard maximum likelihood objective.
+    At first glance, this looks like a standard maximum likelihood objective.
 The important difference is that the distribution over which the inner expectation is evaluated depends on the model \({\color{#D62728}\mu}\) itself.
 Instead of a bootstrapped target value like those commonly used in model-free algorithms, we now have a bootstrapped target distribution.

     \[
         \underset{